vehi-invitu/documentation/content/applications/finance/fiscal_localizations/mexico.rst

    :alt: Invoice for the Total

 .. tip::
-   If you are going to use Down Payments with the Mexican Localization, make sure that the :guilabel:`Invoicing Policy` of your products are **Ordered quantities.** Otherwise a Customer Credit Note will be created.
+   If you are going to use down payments with the Mexican localization, make sure that the :guilabel:`Invoicing Policy` of your products are :guilabel:`Ordered quantities`.
+Otherwise a customer credit note will be created.

 Then, copy the :guilabel:`Fiscal Folio` from the down payment invoice, and paste it into the :guilabel:`CDFI Origin` of the final invoice, adding the prefix `07|` before the value.
 Then, sign